-In this article, we'll look at Mississippi's rules for potential third party liability of both alcohol vendors and social hosts after an alcohol-related accident.
+In this article, we'll look at Mississippi's rules for potential third-party liability of both alcohol vendors and social hosts after an alcohol-related accident.

 For example, suppose that Myra, a 19-year-old, goes to a party hosted by her neighbor, Harvey.
 At the party, Harvey serves Myra several drinks.
-Eventually Myra leaves the party in her car.
-A few blocks away, she collides with Patty, a pedestrian, in a crosswalk, and Patty is injured.
+Eventually, Myra leaves the party in her car.
+A few blocks away, she collides with Patty, a pedestrian in a crosswalk, and Patty is injured.

-Patty may seek damages from Myra for causing the accident.
+Patty can seek damages from Myra for causing the accident.
 She can also seek damages from Harvey for providing alcohol to Myra at the party.
 Even though Harvey is a social host and not an alcohol vendor, he can be held liable for providing alcohol to someone who was not legally allowed to drink it.